ACCESS-NRI/access-hive.org.au/docs/model_evaluation/index.md

 We are currently setting up a range of tools that will help you to better evaluate and diagnose climate models:

-* Model Diagnostics for on-the-fly analysis of your models at different snapshots
 * Data format processing tools like APP4
 * An Evaluation Recipe Gallery with searching functionality